morrisalp/wiki-lua/README.md

 # Introduction

-wiki-lua is a wrapper for running Mediawiki Lua models locally.
+wiki-lua is a wrapper for running Mediawiki Lua modules locally.

 # Requirements